 Chroma 444 support

-Using Mi TV 4X as the PC monitor can be a little tricky, because the text wouldn’t be as clear as it would be on a monitor specially designed to render web pages and other computer-related tasks.
+Using Mi TV 4X as the PC monitor can be tricky because the text wouldn’t be as straightforward as it would be on a monitor specially designed to render web pages and other computer-related tasks.

-This is because of the lack of support of Chroma 444 in Mi TVs, which won’t allow it to render text clearly.
-It is more complicated than that, but in Plain English, if a TV does not have Chrome 444 support, you won’t be able to view text clearly on it, making it unusable as a monitor.
+This is because of the lack of support of Chroma 444 in Mi TVs, which won’t allow it to render text.
+It is more complicated than that, but in Plain English, if a TV does not have Chroma 444 support, you won’t be able to view text clearly on it, making it unusable as a monitor.

-For example, when I tried using in old Samsung Smart TV, which is full HD, the text wasn’t clear enough, because it does not support Chroma 444.
+For example, when I tried using an old Samsung Smart TV, which is full HD, the text wasn’t clear enough because it does not support Chroma 444.

-But there is no point in using a 32-inch or a giant smart TV having full HD resolution because the amount of space (which is 1920×1080 pixels) will be the same as on a 22-inch for a 24-inch monitor.
+But there is no point in using a 32-inch or a giant smart TV with full HD resolution because the amount of space (1920×1080 pixels) will be the same as on a 22-inch for a 24-inch monitor.

-To truly benefit from a larger-inch screen, the smart TV needs to be a 4k TV, which would have a resolution of 3840×2160 pixels, which is four times the pixels of a standard full HD monitor.
+To truly benefit from a larger-inch screen, the smart TV needs to be a 4k TV, with a resolution of 3840×2160 pixels, four times the pixels of a standard full HD monitor.

-But when I tried using 43-inch 4k TV from Xiaomi as a monitor, with both Windows 10 as well as MacBook Pro, the text was pretty blurry in 3840×2160 pixels resolution.
+But when I tried using 43-inch 4k TV from Xiaomi as a monitor, with both Windows 10 and MacBook Pro, the text was pretty blurry in 3840×2160 pixels resolution.